Introduction

 - Solidity

-s are used to organize the test suite similar to how mocha uses describe. - Every non-trivial state changing function should have a separate contract for happy and sad path tests.
-This helps to make it very obvious where there are not yet sad path tests.
+contracts are used to organize the test suite similar to how mocha uses describe. - Every function should have a separate contract for testing.
+This helps to make it very obvious where there are not yet tests and provides clear organization by function.

 Test function naming convention